ron2015schmitt/Mathematiques-old/README.md

 _Mathématiques distinguishes itself from other libraries by an elegance and versatility that are only possible using the features of C++11,14, and 17._

 + Simple Matlab-like syntax with no run-time cost
-  + linear algebra
-  + calculus
 + Performance comparable to C and Fortran

++ Mixed-type math with auto-promotion, including Imaginary type
++ Linear algebra
++ Tensors
++ Calculus

 + Pretty printing with styles and colors
 + Debugging mode
 + File I/O in various formats including formats for Matlab and Mathematica

-  + Detailed pretty documentation in Markup.
++ Detailed pretty documentation in Markdown.
-  + Markup Documents can be auto-generated from C++ code.
++ Markdown documents can be auto-generated from C++ code.
-  + "Boiler plate" code is created using Python scripts for supporting functionality such as mixed-type math